gasp-xyz/gasp-e2e/Readme.md

 So somehow we now have essentially a distributed system for developing and that brings its own problems.
 If you get stuck, tear down chain running in docker-compose, spin it back up, and rebuild the devcontainer.
 1. Close vscode
 2. `docker-compose -f devops/dockerfiles/docker-compose.yml down`
-3. `docker-compose -f devops/dockerfiles/docker-compose.yml down`
+3. `docker-compose -f devops/dockerfiles/docker-compose.yml up`
 4. Re-open vscode
 5. `ctrl+shift+p` and search for _Remote-Containers: Rebuild and Reopen in Container_
 ---